sa-bangash/ngxs-loading-plugin/projects/ngxs-loading-plugin/README.md

 ```html
 <button type="button" ngxsStateWatchLoading="loading.loadingTeacher" (click)="fetchingTeachers()">Submit</button>
 ```
-### Call a function.
+### Call client function.
-In `call a function` we passing a function to the directive. the function should return observable. you can see the following example.
+In `call function` we passing a function to the directive. the function should return observable. you can see the following example.

 loading.component.ts
 ```TS